stevenctl/tweebot-daemon/README.md

 * setting up a tweet queue to post tweets at certain times
 * setting a zip code and radius for your account to be effective in
 * automatically sending thankyou DMs to those who follow you
+* improvements to make sure we actually like as many tweets as possible
+* performance optimizations

 * and more!